acisops/acis_anomaly_pages/source/fep_reset.rst

 What is the first response?
 ---------------------------

-If you happen to observe the incident on PMON, send a warning email to DS Ops (Joy Nichols).
+If you happen to observe the incident on PMON, send a warning email to CXCDS Ops (Joy Nichols).
 Then do the analysis above when the data is available.
-If that analysis confirms the FEP-Reset then send email to the Flight Directors alerting them of the incident.
+If that analysis confirms a FEP reset, then send email to the Flight Directors alerting them of the incident.

 Most likely we will be notified by CXCDS Ops that data collection on one or more of